Matthew Spinozza

 You can view the full original photo essay here.

 The New York Times photo essay focuses on people displaced by rising sea levels and wild weather.
 It’s not fictional or symbolic; it’s real.
 These are human beings who lost their homes, who live with the literal consequences of climate change.
 The essay doesn’t shout.
 It shows.
 It lets images speak for themselves.
-Where Stone is metaphorical, this essay is brutally direct.
-Yet both say the same thing: we are rising into danger, and we’re not ready.
+Where Stone is metaphorical, this essay is brutally and unapologetically direct.
+Yet, both say the same thing... we are rising into danger, and we’re not ready.

 Desperate Cargo Sculpture